These Are the Most Peaceful Countries in the World

 The Institute for Economics and Peace published its 13th edition of the Global Peace Index (GPI), which ranks 163 independent states and territories according to their level of peacefulness.
 Using 23 qualitative and quantitative indicators, the report focused on the level of Societal Safety and Security; the extent of Ongoing Domestic and International Conflict; and the degree of Militarization.
 New this year was an analysis of trends in Positive Peace.
 The good news: there was a slight uptick in global peace this year, the first ascent in five years.
 Key findings include Afghanistan edging out Syria as the least peaceful nation.
 The greatest increase in peacefulness occurred in the Russia and Eurasia region.
 Read on to find out the top 20 countries and try these strategies for making your own corner of the planet more peaceful.

 Northern lights, fjords, and Arctic skies are among Norway’s symbols of beauty and peace.
 Norway was recently elected to the Board of Governors of the International Atomic Energy Agency because it gives high priority to international non-proliferation efforts.
 Verdant, safe, and branded as one the happiest places to live, Norway boasts a low crime rate and a high number of electric cars, plus it’s home to polar bears and reindeer.
-This is the reason why Norway is the best country for writers.

 The quality of life in Sweden is very high and it tied with Belgium, also No. 18.
 Like other Nordic countries, Sweden has universal health care, free higher education, and pensions are doled out by the government.
 In addition, the state delivers subsidized housing and childcare and residents of this Scandinavian county have great access to clean drinking water.
 A country with a big heart, this is the reason why Sweden works only six hours per day.